Lyapunov exponents for Quantum Channels: an entropy formula and generic properties: Lyapunov exponents for quantum channels

 \begin{theorem} Suppose the pair $(L,\mu)$ satisfies irreducibility, the $\phi$-Erg and the purification condition.
 Assume also that $\int |L(v)|^2 \log |L(v)|\, \ d\mu(v)<\infty$, then, there exists numbers

 such that, for any probability $\nu$ over $P(\mathbb{C}^k$) and any $p \in \{1,2,..,k\}$

 $\mathbb{P}_{\nu}$-a.s. \end{theorem}

-The above theorem was proved in \cite{benoist2017invariant} and the same proof works here in our setting.
-We point out that a key ingredient in this proof (see (35) in \cite{benoist2017invariant}) is the fact that if $(L,\mu)$ is $\phi$-Erg and irreducible, then, $\rho_{inv}>0$, and for any $\rho\in \mathcal{D}_k$
+The above theorem was proved in \cite{benoist2017invariant} and the same proof works in our current setting.
+We point out that a key element in this proof (see (35) in \cite{benoist2017invariant}) is the fact that if $(L,\mu)$ is $\phi$-Erg and irreducible, then, $\rho_{inv}>0$, and for any $\rho\in \mathcal{D}_k$

 Proposition \ref{est} is also used in the proof (corresponds to proposition 2.1 in \cite{benoist2017invariant}).

 The numbers

 are called the {\bf Lyapunov exponents}. \begin{theorem} Suppose that $L$ is generic for $\mu$ and $\int |L(v)|^2 \log |L(v)|\, \ d\mu(v)<\infty$, then, the Lyapunov exponents are well defined.